top of page

 When: Scheduled as desired by members.

-This group coordinates the pairing of scullers who want to train on the water with others nearby.
+This group coordinates the pairing of scullers who want to train on the water with others nearby and on their own schedule.
 The Sculling group also serves to find sculling partners for doubles or quad sculling boats.

 The sculling group welcomes all members who have achieved an intermediate level of sculling (i.e., completed a Learn to Scull, sculling camp or equivalent experience), and are certified by ARC to use sculling equipment.